 Below is a schedule of some buses plying directly from Nainital

-- Nainital to Haridwar Bus: Daily departure at 6.30pm.
-Fare is Rs.
+- Nainital to Haridwar Bus: Daily departure at 6.30 pm.
+The fare is Rs.
 355 and it is an ordinary Bus.

 - Nainital to Almora Bus: Departures at 7 am and 10 am.
 Fare per person is Rs.100